Aswin-Gunasekaran/ContactManagementApplication/README.md

 # Project README

 ## Overview
-This project demonstrates expertise in Angular and ASP.NET Core, featuring a user-friendly interface for managing contacts.
-It includes custom middleware to handle authorization and error management, ensuring secure access and robust error handling.
+This project is developed using Angular and ASP.NET Core, to build a user-friendly interface for managing contacts.
+Custom middleware is implemented for ensuring secure authorization and error handling

 ## Technologies Used
-- **Angular**: For building dynamic web applications with optimized code.
+- **Angular**: For building web applications.
 - **ASP.NET Core**: Used for creating a RESTful API to manage contacts.
-- **JSON**: Contact data is stored in a JSON file.
+- **JSON**: To store contact data.
 - **Dependency Injection**: Applied for managing logging and services.
 - **Detailed Logging**: Logs requests, errors, and unauthorized access attempts to aid debugging and monitoring.